Interim Spent Nuclear Fuel Dry Storage Facility (ISF-2)

 Completion of activities under Authorization 2 – 94%.

-In accordance with the current Schedule of Activities, “cold” tests of equipment and systems (without SNFA) are scheduled for May 2017, “hot” tests (with SNFA) – for the period from November 2017.
+According to the current Work Schedule, "cold" testing of equipment and systems (without SFA) are planned for the period from August to November 2017, "hot" testing (with SFA) – within the period from February to April 2018.
 The completion of Authorization 2, which envisages the delivery of separate canisters at ISF-2, is scheduled for February 2019.

 Spent Fuel Assemblies are stored at Chernobyl NPP in "wet type" storage facility (ISF-1) and in cooling pools at Units 1 and 2.